Heisenberg (Nil) (centered)

 xy_spread

 Standard deviation of the path in the x-y plane.
 Measures how widely the signal explores its amplitude space.
-Logistic period-2 again dominates (4,730): the two alternating values create maximum spread.
+Logistic period-2 dominates (4,730): the two alternating values create maximum spread.

 Atlas Rankings